 Simple English definitions for legal terms

-Read a random definition: repository
+Read a random definition: personal demand

 A cash or deferred arrangement is a type of retirement plan where an employee can choose to receive a portion of their compensation in cash or have it contributed to a profit-sharing or stock-bonus plan on their behalf.
 This is often referred to as a CODA.
 A common example of a CODA is a 401(k) plan.